Vip0938/DinoHack/README.md

 # DinoHack
-A script that for Google Chrome Dino
+A safe Google Chrome Dino Hack which requires NO DOWNLOAD